ramesh130/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Submission code is usable and readable

-The BehavorCloning.ipynb file contains the code for training and saving the convolution neural network.
+The BehavorCloning.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed
+Line 167 - 305
 The simple neural network with 3 convolution layers and 2 fully connected layers is used.
 The first layer is a convolution layer of kernel size 1x1 and a depth of 3 and the goal of this layer is so the model can figure out the best color space.
 Following this the model uses 3 convolution layers each followed by RELU activation and a maxpool layer of size (2x2).
 The first convolution layer has a kernel size of 3x3, stride of 2x2 and a depth of 32.
 The second convolution layer has a kernel size of 3x3, stride of 2x2 and a depth of 64.
 The third convolution layer has a kernel size of 3x3, stride of 1x1 and a depth of 128.
 After this the output is flattened.
 Dropout of 50% is applied and then there are 2 dense layers of 128 neurons.
 The final layer is an output layer of 1 neuron.
 All the layers are followed by RELU activation to introduce non-linearity.